linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 18.04.2023 (announcement Linkspreed Play)
+- Exciting news!
+Our team is hard at work on Linkspreed Play - stay tuned for a game-changing experience in the world of mobile gaming #LinkspreedPlay #GamingInnovations

 ### 17.04.2023 (announcement Linkspreed Play)
 - Exciting news!
 Our team is hard at work on an update for Linkspreed Play that's going to take your gameplay to the next level.
 Stay tuned for more info!